 You can configure the Attys to measure Volt, millivolt, microvolt and resistance so that it allows a wide range of experiments, for example in Physics education measuring the voltage induced in a coil, in Chemistry to measure pH or Biology to measure signals such as ECG, EMG, EOG and EEG.

-For example this trace above was generated by moving a magnet over this improvised coil to show the induced voltage.
+This is the trace shown in the clip above when moving a magnet over an improvised coil to show the induced voltage:

 How to install

 AttysECG is a specialised ECG program for Attys which displays all frontal leads: Einthoven I,II,II and the augmented leads aVR,aVL,aVF using just 3 electrodes: two on the shoulders/wrists and one on the leg/hip.

 - Heartrate plot which allows you to see heartrate variability and changes of the heartrate after exercise